brgtrainings/brgtrainings.github.io/_getting_tastes/web/getting-taste-of-html-and-css.md

 Thanks for giving me the opportunity to help you with getting the taste of HTML and CSS.

 {% include util/note.html
     note="<strong>Getting Taste</strong> is a learning format to give learners a quick introduction to the language, framework, or specific topic.
-The motive is to give quick introduction, generate interest and give pointers for the next steps."
+The motive is to help you in making familiar about the topic, generate interest and give pointers for the next steps."
 %}

 This tutorial has been designed to be fully hands-on.
 We will build a simple website using HTML and CSS and try to understand both.

-To get maximum benefit, follow along with the tutorial.
-Understand each section and type or copy/paste the code.
+{% include util/note.html
+    note="You can find all the resources related to this tutorial including source code under <strong>Resources</strong> section.
+    However, I recommend you to follow the tutorial step by step to get <strong>maximum benefit.</strong>" type="recommend"
+%}

 ## Who is this tutorial for